- High Contrast:

 Obesity: Research has suggested that obesity may be a risk factor for developing asthma.
 More research is needed.

-Occupational asthma: People who work in certain types of jobs have a higher chance of developing asthma from things they work with.
+Occupational asthma: People who work in certain types of jobs may have a higher chance of developing asthma from an exposure at work.
 This is called occupational asthma.